G20 backs fundamental reform of corporate taxation

 Large budget deficits and public anger at inter-company structures designed to channel profits into tax havens have prodded governments to act.

-Google, Apple and others say they follow the law wherever they operate and pay what tax is due but also have a duty to shareholders to organize their affairs in a tax-efficient way.
+Google, Apple and others say they follow the law wherever they operate and pay what tax is due, while tax specialists point out that companies have a duty to shareholders to organize their affairs in a tax-efficient way within the laws set by politicians.

-Business groups welcomed the international approach being taken by the G20, saying unilateral action could hinder cross border trade and investment, but they advised caution in changing the current rules.

-British business lobby group the CBI said it supported an examination of the loopholes that the OECD said facilitated profit shifting but questioned whether the OECD had “proven serious base erosion and profit shifting issues caused by these structures”.

 The OECD, which advises its mainly rich members on tax and economic policy, has two years to come up with specific measures that can be adopted internationally.

-In future, countries may have more rights to ignore contrived inter-company transactions created to shift profits offshore.
-New rules will seek to put more emphasis on economic substance, the Paris-based think tank said.

-“(Governments) say we cannot be bound by pure contractual arrangements.
-It’s not possible to only allocate the profit through only contractual arrangements,” Saint-Amans said.

-Business lobby groups such as the CBI and the United States Council for International Business (USCIB) have previously opposed OECD moves that could have tackled tax avoidance, saying the measures would also hit job creation and innovation.
+Business lobby groups such as the United States Council for International Business (USCIB) and the Confederation of British Industry dispute that there is a broad problem with tax avoidance and say measures to address it could hit job creation, trade and innovation.

+Yet groups representing smaller or domestically focused companies support the OECD project.

+“EEF welcomes today’s report and urges the UK and the G20 generally to respond positively to its central recommendations,” said Steve Radley, Director of Policy at EEF, which represents many small and medium-sized British manufacturers.

-Non-governmental organizations, especially those focused on development in poorer nations, welcomed the OECD’s recognition of the shortcomings in the international tax system and the commitment to take action.
+Non-governmental organizations, especially those focused on development in poorer nations, welcomed the OECD’s recognition of the shortcomings in the international tax system and the commitment to take action, although some expressed skepticism that the project would be effective.

-But Professor Sol Picciotto of the tax Justice Network questioned whether governments would take action in the face of opposition from business that would likely follow the tabling of any firm proposals.

-Nebergall added that the tendency of governments to seek to attract foreign investment by lowering taxes could also make it hard to reach international agreement.

 Saint-Amans noted that all OECD members including Switzerland, Ireland and the Netherlands, which have been described as tax havens by lawmakers on both sides of the Atlantic, had backed the action plan.

+The report identified a raft of loopholes used by companies in the technology, pharmaceutical and consumer goods sectors.

-Among the areas that need to be addressed is the practice of companies avoiding creating tax residences or ‘permanent establishments’ in countries where they have major operations.
+These include the practice of companies not creating tax residences or ‘permanent establishments’ in countries where they have major operations.

-The OECD also criticized the way companies designate units in tax havens as holders of group funds, patents or brands that can then be lent or licensed, for generous fees, to affiliates in countries where customers or factories are located.
-This ensures little profit is reported in higher tax jurisdictions.
+The OECD also criticized the corporate practice of designating units in tax havens as holders of group funds, patents or brands that can then be lent or licensed, for generous fees, to affiliates in countries where customers or factories are located.

 He added that representatives of OECD and G20 members who helped draft the plan had rejected a more radical idea favored by some non-governmental groups that would split multinationals’ profits among the different countries where they operate, according to an agreed formula, with each country assessing its share of profit.